-Do you fit in the following categories?
+Do you fit into the following categories?

 - Digital Nomad